The Unique Learner

 OCR Life and Living Skills

-In Key Stage 5 we use the OCR Life and Living skills framework as our focus for accreditation.
-Units are grouped within the following strands; Arts and Crafts, Communication, Environment and Community, Home Management, ICT, Numeracy, Personal Skills and World of Work.
+In Key Stage 5 for Students working within Pathway 4 and 5 we use the OCR Life and Living skills framework as our focus for accreditation.
+Units are grouped within the following strands; Communication, ICT, Numeracy, and World of Work.
 These are mapped across the two year cycle of curriculum projects, with evidence gathered, moderated and submitted for accreditation.
-Learners at Old Park School are generally working within the Entry 1 continuum, with some pupils accessing units at a Entry 2 level in certain strands.
+Learners working at Pathway 4 access units within the Entry 1 continuum, with Pathway 5 students accessing units at a Entry level 2.

 A School Life Website